-On the sail back there is dancing on the catamaran, too much booze, but happy passengers.
+On our sail back to the mainland, where we board our tour bus again to return to Santo Domingo, there is dancing on our catamaran, too much booze, but very happy passengers.